-Also in this case, a promising approach is the use of iPSCs. iPSCs allow patient-specific studies, since these cells can be easily differentiated into cardiomyocytes (iPSC-CMs).
+Also in this case, a promising approach is the use of iPSCs. iPSCs allow patient-specific studies, since these cells can be easily differentiated into CMs (iPSC-CMs).
 In addition, iPSC-CMs have the advantage of being cryopreserved to facilitate their use as well as being grown in large numbers and high purity[108].
-Di Baldassarre et al[109] reported three main approaches for the generation of iPSC-CMs: (A) differentiation of the monolayer culture system for which various protocols have been described; (B) co-culture of iPSCs with visceral-endoderm–like cells; and (C) formation of embryonic bodies (three-dimensional culture)[109].
-In general, the protocols provide, as a first step, the differentiation towards the mesoderm layer by activation of Wingless/Integrated (WNT), activin/NODAL and/or BMP pathways.
-For example, the combination of CHIR99021 with differentiation factors such as Activin-A and BMP4 are used to activate the WNT pathway[97].
-The activation set of these pathways, together with the Matrigel sandwich method, proved to be effective[110].
-However, the so-obtained iPSC-CMs are currently qualitatively and quantitatively immature, compared to adult cardiomyocytes.
-This can have a significant impact on the validity of in vitro studies using these models, in terms of modelling of the disease and/or prediction of drug effects[110].
-The differences between iPSC-CMs and adult cardiomyocytes are related to: (1) structural gene expression[111,112]; (2) structural features[113]; (3) metabolism[112]; and (4) contractile function[113].
-Very recently, Machiraju and Greenway reported successful methods for the maturation of iPSC-CMs, including: (1) biochemical approaches (manipulation of growth conditions through the addition of small molecules or changes in culture medium); (2) environmental manipulation (through various mechanical and electrical forces); and (3) 3D approaches (creation of 3D cultures of cardiomyocytes, called organoids).
+Di Baldassarre et al[109] reported three main approaches for the generation of iPSC-CMs: differentiation of the monolayer culture system for which various protocols have been described, co-culture of iPSCs with visceral-endoderm–like cells, and formation of embryonic bodies (3D culture)[109].
+In general, the protocols provide, as a first step, differentiation towards the mesoderm layer by activation of WNT, activin/NODAL, and/or BMP pathways.
+For example, the combination of CHIR99021 with differentiation factors such as activin-A and BMP4 are used to activate the WNT pathway[97].
+The activation set of these pathways, together with the Matrigel sandwich method, has been proven effective[110].
+However, the obtained iPSC-CMs are qualitatively and quantitatively immature compared to adult CMs.
+This can significantly impact the validity of in vitro studies using these models, in terms of modeling the disease and/or prediction of the drug effects[110].
+The differences between iPSC-CMs and adult CMs are related to: structural gene expression[111,112], structural features[113], metabolism[112], and contractile function[113].
+Very recently, Machiraju and Greenway reported successful methods for the maturation of iPSC-CMs, including: biochemical approaches (manipulation of growth conditions through the addition of small molecules or changes in culture medium), environmental manipulation (through various mechanical and electrical forces), and 3D approaches (creation of 3D cultures of CMs, called organoids).
 According to the authors, the optimal conditions of maturation can be achieved by combining these different approaches[110].

-A good example of the use of iPSC derived from patients to perform patient-specific studies to evaluate drugs toxicity, is reported by Liang et al[114].
+A good example of the use of iPSC derived from patients to perform patient-specific studies to evaluate drug toxicity was reported by Liang et al[114].
 In this study, iPSC-CMs were obtained from healthy donors and patients with inherited long QT syndrome (LQT), familial hypertrophic cardiomyopathy (HCM) or familial dilated cardiomyopathy.
 The authors initially characterized iPSC-CMs by immunofluorescence staining (noting that there were phenotypic differences in patients’ iPSC-CMs compared to healthy iPSC-CMs due to the associated pathology) and ion channel expression (noting that they are present in all types of cells and therefore potentially able to modulate the electro-physiological responses to drugs).
-Then, they analysed divergent aspects such as the morphology of action potentials and the action potential duration in nodal, atrial, and ventricular waveforms in all iPSC-CMs.
+Then, they analyzed divergent aspects such as the morphology of action potentials and the action potential duration in nodal, atrial, and ventricular waveforms in all iPSC-CMs.
 On these cell models, the authors showed that the iPSC-CMs of patients affected by LQT and HCM treated with cisapride (a gastroprokinetic agent capable of blocking hERG channels) showed a higher susceptibility to arrhythmias, suggesting that the greater sensitivity to cardiotoxicity induced by this drug could be associated with LQT or HCM mutations.
-Thus, it is conceivable that iPSC-CMs can be used as good models for the evaluation of patient-specific cardiotoxicity of drugs[114].
+Thus, it is conceivable that iPSC-CMs can be used as good models for evaluation of the patient-specific cardiotoxicity of drugs[114].